 “We offer a virtual firm in which the students are the employees working on an actual digital media project for an actual client.
 Instead of a weekly class, we have a weekly staff meeting to plan, develop, review, and execute the campaign for the client.

 In this setting, students can apply theory and put it into motion.
 They are part of the entire process—from discovery to strategy to execution and measurement of a communication plan.
 As a communications professional, you need to understand that these parts of the process are necessary for success—and need to be able to explain this to your clients you work with in the future.”

 Choosing a Digital Communication Career

 One of the many benefits of a digital communications degree is that it gives you the freedom to try your hand at many different aspects of the field.

 “Take the opportunity to experiment with various realms within digital communication while you’re a student,” advises Dr. Powers.
 “You may just discover that you have an affinity for an area you hadn’t considered before.”

 Digital communication is a broad area, and most professionals in the field ultimately do focus on a specific area instead of acting as a generalist.
-Visually-oriented students might gravitate toward a career in video, for example, while those who are good at storytelling might prefer a career working with the press.
+Visually-oriented students might gravitate toward a career in video or graphic design, for example, while those who are good at storytelling might prefer a career working with the press.